-Arbitrators must provide their findings on expungement in the Award Information Sheet at the end of the case.
-The Award Information Sheet is available in the [DR Portal](#).
-In some cases, FINRA staff may ask for additional information.
+If a party requests expungement, arbitrators must provide their findings on expungement in the [Award Information Sheet](#) or the [Award Information Sheet - Sole Topic is Determination of Expungement of Customer Dispute Information](#) they complete at the end of the case.
+In some cases, FINRA staff may ask for additional information to satisfy the requirements under Rules 2080, 2081 and 12805.
 Arbitrators should be responsive to staff inquiries.